TeoFrame/Jonas-Review-Guesser/server/README.md

 **Important Notes:**

+- **HTTPS is recommended** for production deployments, especially when connecting from HTTPS pages like Steam.
 - **Self-signed certificates**: Browsers will show a security warning when connecting to a server with self-signed certificates.
 Users must:
   1. First visit the WebSocket URL directly in their browser (e.g., `https://31.43.142.49:443`)
   2. Click "Advanced" and accept the security warning to allow the certificate